Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations

 The traditional PIC approach treats a plasma as an ensemble of charged particles moving in an electromagnetic (EM) field defined on a grid.
 The radiation from these particles is accounted for via current densities defined on the grid.
-In such way, using the equations of motion for the particles and Maxwell's equations for the EM-field, we can describe the energy circulation between the particles and the EM-field in a self-consistent system.
+In such way, using the equations of motion for the particles and Maxwell's equations for the EM-field, we can describe the energy circulation between the particles and the EM-field in a self-consistent way.

 This approach, however, only takes into account the radiation that is resolved by the grid.
-Radiation with frequency above $\omega_{grid} = c/\Delta x$, where $\Delta x$ is the distance between grid points and $c$ is the light velocity, cannot be resolved by the grid as the wave length then is smaller than the sampling distance.
+Radiation with frequency above $\omega_{grid} = c/\Delta x$, where $\Delta x$ is the distance between grid points and $c$ is the light velocity, cannot be resolved by the grid as the wavelength then is smaller than the sampling distance.

-With the rise of laser intensity, the particles reach higher and higher energies.
-This will extend the spectral range of synchrotron emission, whose typical frequency scales as \cite{LL.V2}
+As we increase the laser intensity, the particles can reach higher energies.
+This will extend the spectral range of the synchrotron emission, whose typical frequency scales as \cite{LL.V2}

-where $e$ and $m$ are electron charge and mass, $\gamma$ is the electron's gamma factor, $c$ is the speed of light, and $H_{\text{eff}}$ is the \emph{effective magnetic field}.
+where $e$ and $m$ are electron charge and mass, respectively, $\gamma$ is the electron gamma factor, and $H_{\text{eff}}$ is the \emph{effective magnetic field}.
 This is defined as the magnetic field that can cause the same transverse acceleration as an electron experiences (from the combined electric and magnetic fields).
 One could think that this inevitably raise the requirements on the grid's resolution and essentially ruins the possibility for simulation in the ultra-relativistic case.

-Fortunately, we can consider the EM-energy as occupying two well-separated frequency regions \cite{QEDPIC}.
+Fortunately, it is possible to consider the EM-energy as occupying two well-separated frequency domains \cite{QEDPIC}.
 The first region (high frequency) is associated with the individual synchrotron emission of an electron, where as the second (low frequency) is associated with the coherent emission from many electrons.
-We can then model the high frequency emission with particles (photons), in addition to the usual fields of the PIC scheme.
+We can then model the high frequency emission with particles (photons), in addition to the classical fields.